US treasurers weigh up local autonomy and central control when managing cash in Europe

 What’s more, Eric Woons, Arrow’s Netherlands-based Director of Treasury Operations, argues that the treasury function needs to maintain close relationships and local collaboration with local AP and AR functions in order to ensure payments and collections are being handled efficiently.
 “Removing a physical treasury presence from certain locations would only work if you also got rid of those other functions,” he comments.

 But for other companies, a more streamlined structure may be achievable.
-“We used to have one FTE addressing cash management in Europe, but by leveraging cash pools and using more innovative techniques like FX sweeps, we have pretty much automated all of our EMEA cash management,” explains the treasurer of a US-based computer components manufacturer.
+“We used to have one full time employee addressing cash management in Europe, but by leveraging cash pools and using more innovative techniques like FX sweeps, we have pretty much automated all of our EMEA cash management,” explains the treasurer of a US-based computer components manufacturer.
 “Ultimately, our goal is to have one person spending half their time overseeing all our cash management operations around the world.”